 In the early 1980’s, Victor took on a landmark project for Canadian Aboriginal communities.
 As one of the guiding forces behind Peace Hills Trust, he led the creation of Canada’s first Aboriginal-owned financial institution.
 Victor faced obstacles as the Trust developed, including disbelief on many fronts that a First Nation could or should run a bank.
 The lack of trained Aboriginal managers and staff was another obstacle.
 Victor met both challenges with characteristic determination.

 Peace Hills Trust opened its doors in 1981.
 The institution began offering personal and business loans and investing in Aboriginal projects.
 Meanwhile, Victor set about training Aboriginal staff and building the management capacity of the Trust’s board of directors.
-By the time Peace Hills Trust celebrated its 25th anniversary in 2006, the institution had grown to include eight branches and some $400 million in assets, as well as a seventy percent Aboriginal workforce.
+By the time Peace Hills Trust celebrated its 25th anniversary in 2006, the institution had grown to include eight branches and some $400 million in assets, as well as a 70% Aboriginal workforce.
 Countless Aboriginal businesses startups and expansions across the country, from farming and ranching operations to business and tourism operations, can trace their success to support from Peace Hills Trust.

 Chief Buffalo’s determination has led to the development of other economic development opportunities for the Samson Cree, from Samson Oil and Gas to the Samson Lake Louise Mall.
 His business acumen has also been put to good use as a member of numerous boards of directors, including Western Lakota Energy Services, the Aboriginal Program Advisory Committee at the Banff Centre for Management, the National Aboriginal Industries Committee and the National Aboriginal Diabetes Association.